thomasforth/Accessing-Employment/README.md

 # Accessing Employment

-**an open transport planning tool**
+**An open transport planning tool**

 This is an entry to Nesta and the ODI's Open Data Challenge on jobs.

 ### Hasn't this already been done?
-This may seem somewhat similar to [Accession](http://www.citilabs.com/software/products/accession) — an existing and dated proprietary transport planning tool.
+This may seem somewhat similar to [Accession](http://www.citilabs.com/software/products/accession) — an existing proprietary transport planning tool.
 A new and open approach will offer huge advantages.
+A lot has changed in a decade!

 ### The problem